borchero/pycave/docs/index.rst

 PyCave Documentation
 ====================

-PyCave allows you to run traditional machine learning models on CPU, GPU, TPU and even on multiple nodes.
+PyCave allows you to run traditional machine learning models on CPU, GPU, and even on multiple nodes.
 All models are implemented in `PyTorch <https://pytorch.org/>`_ and provide an ``Estimator`` API that is fully compatible with `scikit-learn <https://scikit-learn.org/stable/>`_.

 .. image:: https://img.shields.io/pypi/v/pycave?label=version
 .. image:: https://img.shields.io/pypi/l/pycave